 Insurance Corporation (FDIC) and promoted by the United States Small Business Administration (SBA).

-a small business or entrepreneurial enterprise leveraging the award-winning curriculum.
+establish and operate a small business or entrepreneurial enterprise leveraging the award-winning curriculum.

 - Organizational Types: learn about the pros and cons of different types of business structures like LLC's, S-Corps, C-Corps, etc., understand how to legally minimize taxes